Recollections of my first few dives

 Two weeks later, I participated in a MARIA dive at Myponga Beach.
 Once again, nine divers took part.
 I believe that we did a rock entry and went on quite a long swim.
 My fourth dive was a night dive at Glenelg jetty.
 I bought a dive torch especially for the dive.
 I was buddied up with a 14-year old boy who, like myself, had never done a night dive before.
 We lost our bearings a little and my torch flooded.

 Up to this stage, each of my four dives had been to a depth of less than 25 feet.
 We headed down to the Rapid Bay jetty for my fifth dive.
-Incidentally, I was at all familiar with any of these dive sites at all.
+Incidentally, I was not at all familiar with any of these dive sites at all.
 We had seven divers this time, including two interstate visitors.
 One of them was an Ian Kirwain, a MARIA (Victoria) member I think.
 He didn’t like the long walk out to the diver entry platform on the ‘T’-section so he merely leapt over the railings of the jetty, breaking many glass collection jars as he hit the water heavily.

 Wayne had a young male relative diving with us.
 I recorded his name in my old first log book as simply “G.Ridge”.
-Almost 39 years later, I recently asked Wayne if G.Ridge had been a relative and was he possibly Glenn Ridge of television game show fame.
+Almost 39 years later, I recently asked Wayne if G.Ridge had been a relative and was he possibly Glen Ridge of television game show fame.
 Wayne answered both questions in the affirmative.
-That being the case, I can now boast about having dived with Glenn Ridge in 1978 before he became the host of Channel 9 TV’s “Sale of the Century” game show in 1991.
+That being the case, I can now boast about having dived with Glen Ridge in 1978 before he became the host of Channel 9 TV’s “Sale of the Century” game show in 1991.
 He had taken over the job from Tony Barber and held the role for ten years.

 I don’t recall much more about that dive other than that it was 40 feet deep and I remember thinking how very deep it was compared to my previous four dives.
 My next dive at Rapid Bay was two months later and I recorded that dive as just 32 feet.
 Each of my two dives there had lasted just 60 minutes, just like my third dive there 6 ½ months later, at the end of the year just after Christmas.
 It was my second ever night dive.
 Once again, I don’t recall any more about the dive other than that it was 40 feet again.